 St. Charles Truck Accident Facts

-According to modot.org, between 2016 and 2018, there were 2 truck accidents in St. Charles that resulted in fatalities, and 5 truck accidents in St. Charles that resulted in serious injuries.
+According to modot.org, in 2020, the state of Missouri experienced a decrease of 16 fatalities resulting from commercial motor vehicle accidents as compared to 2019.
+This resulted in a 2020 fatality rate from commercial motor vehicles of 1.18 (per 100 million vehicle miles), compared to 1.27 in 2019.
 In the entire United States, nearly 4,136 people lost their lives in fatal truck accidents in 2018.
-When a passenger vehicle is hit in the front by a semi-truck, 31 percent of those in the passenger vehicle die.
+When a passenger vehicle is hit in the front by a semi-truck, 31 percent of those in the passenger vehicle will die.

 Who’s Responsible for Your Truck Accident?

 As noted, there may be more than one defendant in a truck accident.
 Perhaps the truck driver that hit you was distracted.
 He or she could have been talking on the phone, texting, eating, talking to a passenger, changing radio stations, or setting the GPS.
 The driver could have been driving while impaired with drugs or alcohol or could have been driving while overly fatigued.
 The truck driver could also have simply been driving recklessly, and that recklessness caused the accident.

 The trucking company could be responsible for the accident in that they may not have performed a thorough background check, or they might not have made sure the driver was trained and qualified to be a truck driver.
 The trucking company may also have been aware that the driver was exceeding his or her hours, therefore, was likely to be overly tired.
 If the accident was caused by bad brakes or tires, the maintenance company may not have done their job so may be responsible for the accident.